Become a Counselor in Maryland

 LCPCs in Maryland can expect to pay the following fees for their application, license, renewal, and examination:

 LCPC licenses in Maryland expire every two years.
-License renewal requires payment of the appropriate renewal fee (see “Fees” above) and completion of Continuing Education.
+License renewal requires payment of the appropriate renewal fee and completion of continuing education.

 Maryland Board of Professional Counselors and Therapists-approved sponsors of CE include the American Counseling Association, National Board for Certified Counselors, American Association for Marriage and Family Therapy, National Association of Alcohol and Drug Abuse Counselors, International Certification and Reciprocity Consortium on Alcohol and Other Drug Abuse, and all of their affiliates.

 The Maryland Board of Professional Counselors and Therapists has an alternative route to licensure for counselors who have already obtained their licenses in other states.
 This process is called “licensure by waiver”.
 Applicants must be certified professional counselors who have earned a master’s or doctoral degree and provide evidence of 3 years of full-time clinical experience.

 Average Counselor Salary in Maryland